A rendition of a dinosaur house party in 360° video. Created with Adobe After Effects. Experience with the YouTube app on smartphones!

 Team members: Nicholas Grant, Tirta Rachman, Rae Huang

 Clips from the piece

 My team desired to create a playful dinosaur house party.
 We blended 360° video with Adobe After Effects, a technique that is not greatly explored.

 We began by checking out a 360° camera from the ITP Equipment Room.
 We filmed several scenes, some with the lights on and others without.
 We filmed scenes with both my team inside the living room and us outside.
 Ultimately we decided to be there without the lights on.

 Phase Two: Editing in Adobe After Effects

-We animated colorful dinosaur assets in Adobe After Effects.
-We held the command key while moving the dinosaurs with the puppet position pin tool at different spots and precomposed each composition.
+In Adobe After Effects, we held the command key while moving the dinosaurs with the puppet position pin tool at different spots and precomposed each composition.

 My team employed the Adobe Media Encoder to export the video.
 Even though the minute is only one minute long, the export process took over an hour.
 The video is in 4K.

 Phase Three: Finishing Touches